Michael Crabtree: Early life

 Crabtree was born in Dallas, Texas.
 He attended David W. Carter High School in Dallas where he played basketball, football, and ran track for the Cowboys program.
-He played as a quarterback for the Carter Cowboys high school football team.
-As a senior, he passed for 870 yards and eleven touchdowns on 45 completions out of 100 attempts.
-He also ran for 646 yards and nine touchdowns on 100 carries.
-He was a four-star football recruit as an athlete.
+Crabtree played as a quarterback for the Carter Cowboys high school football team.
+As a senior, he completed 45 of 100 passes for 870 yards and 11 touchdowns while also rushing 100 times for 646 yards and nine touchdowns.
+Crabtree was a four-star football recruit as an athlete.

 Crabtree ranked among the top 51 recruits in the state of Texas going into college.
 During a visit in 2004, Texas Tech basketball coach Bob Knight asked Crabtree which sport he was going to choose.
-Though the decision was not an easy one, he opted to play college football exclusively.
+Though the decision was not an easy one, Crabtree opted to play college football exclusively.

 Crabtree was offered football scholarships by Baylor, Illinois, Iowa, Kansas State, Oklahoma, Texas A&M, Texas Tech, and Kansas.
 He was also recruited by Texas, whose coaches wanted him to play defense.
 Crabtree refused, stating that he wanted to score touchdowns.